jdc20181/BeffsBrowser/README.md

 # Announcments

+**Release is almost ready!**

+There is a few features that I just added that needs to have some Shortcuts added, and other different things a like.

+I will have some more updates on things changing soon, I also updated the wiki article below talking about the URL box shortcut changes.

 **Changes to Url Box Shortcuts**

 Some changes are coming for the "Right click paste" Shortcut that has been around for some time.
 This change will be effective immediately.